Summer is here, the sun is out, and our skin turns cherry-red as we bask in the first burn of the season.

 Apple cider vinegar

-ACV for a burn?
+ACV for a sunburn?
 Whaat?
 When I first heard about this I was skeptical.. why would you put acid on a burn?

 But it really works for instant sunburn relief!
 It can help with inflammation, redness, pain, and itching.